 *Not a baccalaureate degree program

-The Department of Geological Sciences offers an up-to-date curriculum designed to train students to be employable earth and environmental scientists.
+The Department of Geology offers an up-to-date curriculum designed to train students to be employable earth and environmental scientists.
 Most courses comprise both lecture and laboratory environments, where students have hands-on access to geological specimens and state-of-the-art analytical tools to study them.
 Opportunities for practical field experience exist throughout the curriculum, from 200 level to 400 level, and required coursework is capped by electives in specialized topics and a recommended four-week-long summertime field course that takes place in the western US.

 Upon successful completion of all requirements, the student will have knowledge of: